keboola/developers-docs/integrate/storage/r-client.md

 data <- client$importTable('in.c-main.old-table')
 {% endhighlight %}

-The above command will export the table from storage and save it in `data` variable.
-The output is a [data.table](https://cran.r-project.org/web/packages/data.table/index.html) object which is compatible with a `data.frame`.
+The above command will export the table from Storage and save it in the `data` variable.
+The output is a [data.table](https://cran.r-project.org/web/packages/data.table/index.html) object compatible with a `data.frame`.

 ### Other Examples